hpssjellis/stm32-testing-automation/README.md

 ## Commands to try

-SHould load the help file
+This command  should load the help file

 ```
 STM32_Programmer_CLI -h